12 Best Hostels In Porto For Budget Travelers

 The Central House Porto Ribeira

-One impressive feature that comes to my mind is the common area with a large mural that creates a sense of immersion in the traditional streets of Porto and a plant wall.
+The common area has a large mural that creates a sense of immersion in the traditional streets of Porto and a plant wall.
 Besides, an on-site restaurant called Citynizer Plaza offers a wide culinary offer, so you don’t have to find it elsewhere!

 I particularly love the bar on the ground floor.
 With a lively stage, a huge screen, and an illuminated bottle wall bar mixed with ancient granite stone walls and arches, it’s impossible not to enjoy live music and colorful drinks while chatting with one another!